 - Prefer technology stacks with easy integration with other technologies or software;

 - To become a scalable business;

 - Rescue existing projects for being poor developed previously.

-This article showcases up-to-date information about current languages, trends, and an overview of the frontend and backend development, as well as aspects to consider when deciding on a tech stack for web development.
+This article showcases up-to-date information about current languages, trends, and an overview of the frontend and backend development, as well as aspects to consider when deciding on a tech stack for software development.

 Table of contents